jluk/jluk/README.md

 ## 👋 Hey I'm Justin!

-My day job is as a product manager!
+My day job is a product manager, but I love hacking on AI at all times.
+My personal passions include Crossfit, Motorcycles, and Backpacking.

 ## What do you spend time on?

+- Vibe coding projects
 - :pencil2: [Write about tech & product management on Medium](https://medium.com/@justinluk)
 - Often day dreaming about playing music :musical_note:, building new things :hammer:, and my St. Bernard :dog:.